a fee-based online consultation clinic for Obstetrics & Gynecology

 Management / Treatment of Pre-eclamptic Toxaemia (PET)

 • Diet and Salt Restriction: Pregnancy Diet should be nutritious with adequate fluid intake.
-Salt is restricted to 5 mg per day instead of 10 mg per day as advised in normal pregnancy.
+Salt should be restricted to 5 mg per day instead of 10 mg per day as advised in normal pregnancy.

-• Medicines: Anti-hypertensive and sedative drugs are prescribed.
+• Medicines: Anti-hypertensive and sedative drugs should be prescribed.

 • Regular monitoring: Regular monitoring of blood pressure, fluid intake and output chart; urine for protein; weight increase; check up of eyes; blood tests.